hadmacker/asd_notes/GLOSSARY.md

 * **Global Development Delay**: The term 'developmental delay' or 'global development delay' is used when a child takes longer to reach certain development milestones than other children their age.
 [Source](https://www.mencap.org.uk/learning-disability-explained/conditions/global-development-delay)
 * **Heterogeneity**: Having diverse characteristics or content
 * **Hidden curriculum**: the unwritten, unofficial, and often unintended lessons values and perspectives that students learn in school.
+* **Histrionic Personality Disorder (HPD)**: [Histrionic Personality Disorder (HPD), nih.gov](https://www.ncbi.nlm.nih.gov/books/NBK542325/)
+  > Histrionic Personality Disorder (HPD) is a chronic and enduring condition marked by a consistent pattern of attention-seeking behaviors and an exaggerated display of emotions.
 * **Hypercalculia**: A development condition in which the ability to perform mathematical calculations is significantly superior to general learning ability.[Wikipedia](https://en.wikipedia.org/wiki/Hypercalculia).
 See also _Hypernumeracy_ and _Hyperlexia_.
 * **Hyperlexia**: advanced and unexpected reading skills and abilities in children way beyond their chronological age.
 [WebMD](https://www.webmd.com/children/what-is-hyperlexia)
 * **Hypermnesia**: Advanced degree of retentiveness and recall of memory with high clarity of detail.
 [Hypermnesia, ABA](https://dictionary.apa.org/hypermnesia)